Orestistsira/cacao-knowledge-base/README.md

   - **CTI TAXII Server** – A minimal implementation of a TAXII 2.1 Server, used for sharing CACAO playbooks

 ## **Demo**
-Watch a demonstration of the **CACAO Playbook Knowledge Base** in action:
+Watch a demonstration of the **CACAO Knowledge Management System** in action:

 ▶ [**Watch on YouTube**](https://youtu.be/6fGhg02aMlg)